Being a writer is a pretty straightforward job – all you really need to do is sit down, do your research, write, and edit.

 What if you could turn your phone into a portable writing station?

-As someone who makes a crazy amount of typos when texting, this wasn’t an option for me before I discovered that you can actually get a keyboard you can attach to your phone.
+As someone who makes a crazy amount of typos when texting, this wasn’t an option for me before I discovered you can actually get a keyboard you can attach to your phone.

 It was definitely a great investment – now I get to write this blog post on the river bank with my feet in the water!